 The page backgrounds show Japanese seasonal motifs, and come from the Mangekyō/Kaleidoscope site.
 If you are using Firefox or another browser that supports alternate style sheets, you can see the backgrounds for seasons other than the current one; in Firefox, for example, select Page Style from the View menu.
-The graphics and the overall look of the site are a little old fashioned at this point, but I think that reflects my nostalgia for the earlier days of the web, when more pages were coded by hand.
+The graphics and the overall look of the site are definitely pretty retro at this point, but that reflects my nostalgia for the earlier days of the web, when more pages were coded by hand.

 The hosting provider for this site is A Small Orange.